Deputies find 5 dead in Maryland home after shooting report

-ROCHESTER, N.Y.
-(AP) — Five adults were found dead in a Maryland home after deputies responded to reports of a shooting, according to the Charles County sheriff.
+LA PLATA, Md.
+(AP) — Five adults were found dead in a Maryland home after deputies responded to reports of a shooting, according to a sheriff.

 The Charles County Sheriff’s office said in a tweet that deputies responded to the home in La Plata at 4 p.m.
 Friday in response to the shooting reports.